-The Cardio-Rheumatology Clinic at Women’s College Hospital is Canada’s first Clinic specializing in the early screening and treatment of heart disease in individuals with rheumatoid arthritis, psoriatic arthritis and ankylosing spondylitis.
+The Cardio-Rheumatology Clinic at Women’s College Hospital is Canada’s first clinic specializing in the early screening and treatment of heart disease in individuals with rheumatoid arthritis, psoriatic arthritis and ankylosing spondylitis.
 Patients with these conditions are at higher risk of developing future heart diseases so early detection and management of risk factors, like high blood pressure and cholesterol levels, are critical to reduce this risk.

 - The Cardio-Rheumatology Clinic was established to help those with inflammatory rheumatic conditions manage their heart disease risk.

 - Patients undergo a thorough assessment by a cardiologist and are evaluated for abnormal heart disorders using a variety of advanced imaging and laboratory tests.

 - The clinic staff is searching for better ways to assess heart risk through its research program.

 Dr. Akhtari is a staff cardiologist at Women’s College Hospital, Assistant Professor in the Department of Medicine, and a Clinician in Quality and Innovation, University of Toronto.
 She specializes in advanced cardiac imaging.
 Apart from clinical practice of general cardiology and multi-modality cardiac imaging, her other areas of interest are prevention, diagnosis, and management of coronary artery disease, particularly in those with underlying inflammatory disease.
 She runs the cardio-rheumatology clinic at WCH, directed at improving quality of cardiac care offered to patients with rheumatic disease.
 She has an interest in development and evaluation of innovative models of care and healthcare delivery, particularly through virtual care.